Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 An arbitration clause in a loan contract forces borrowers to resolve disputes with a private arbitrator instead of suing in court.
-As of July 2025, over 76% of consumer financial contracts contain these clauses, and borrowers who sign them waive the right to join class-action lawsuits — a protection worth billions of dollars in recovered funds annually.
+Over 76% of consumer financial contracts contain these clauses, and borrowers who sign them waive the right to join class-action lawsuits — a protection worth billions of dollars in recovered funds annually.

 An arbitration clause loan contract is a binding provision that strips borrowers of their right to sue a lender in court, routing all disputes to a private arbitration process instead.
 According to the Consumer Financial Protection Bureau’s landmark arbitration study, class-action settlements returned an average of $220 million per year to consumers — money largely inaccessible to borrowers bound by arbitration.

-This matters now because arbitration clauses are appearing in payday loans, installment loans, and personal loan agreements at a record rate, often buried in fine print that most borrowers never read before signing.
+Arbitration clauses are now appearing in payday loans, installment loans, and personal loan agreements at a record rate, often buried in fine print that most borrowers never read before signing.
+Lenders ranging from major banks like Chase to online consumer lenders like SoFi routinely include these provisions.
+The practical effect is the same regardless of the lender’s size: sign the contract, and you are surrendering legal rights before you have any reason to exercise them.

 What Is an Arbitration Clause in a Loan Contract?